DavidStewartLDN/react-flashcards/README.md

 # React Flashcards
-An application for learning languages, built with React, Node.js and PostgreSQL.
+An application for learning modern languages, built with React, Node.js and PostgreSQL.
+You can access the repo on [heroku here](https://language-learning-flashcards.herokuapp.com/).

 ## Project Status
 This project is currently in development.
-Users can choose between three languages they want to learn, add new words and can test their knowlendge on the test page.
+Users can choose between three languages (Mandarin, Russian and Italian) which they want to learn, add new words and can test their knowlendge on the test page.

 ## To Get Started